paps/dotfiles/README.md

 ### Disable locking

 To prevent xscreensaver from automatically locking the session: `touch ~/.paps/x/do_not_lock` (then restart X).
 For convenience, "Lock" from the Openbox context menu still locks the session.

+There is also `touch ~/.paps/x/screensaver_4h` to make the screensaver wait 4 hours before activating (useful for TVs)

 ### Locales